Miltani/FFXIAddons/GoblinKeyTrader/readme.md

 # How to Use

 1. Stand near a goblin so that /targetnpc will target the goblin
-2. //gkt tradekey (number of times)
+2. //gkt trade

 # Commands

 use //gkt to send commands

-## gkt tradekey (number)
+## gkt trade

-> gkt tradekey 20

-Will automate trading 20 keys to the nearby goblin.
+Will automate trading all keys in inventory to the nearby goblin until inventory is full.

-## mmbot stop
+## gkt stop

 Will stop the automation.

-## mmbot setitem (item name)

-> gkt setitem SP Gobbie Key

-Sets the item to trade to SP Gobbie Key.
-Default item is Dial Key #Fo.

 # Version History
+2.0.0:
+- Will now trade all keys in inventory.

+1.0.1:
+- Increase delay to 13 seconds
+- Default item is now SP Gobbie Key

 1.0.0:
 - First version.